Robust Spatiotemporal Fusion of Satellite Images: A Constrained Convex Optimization Approach: Conclusion

 \subsection{Experimental Results with Real Data}

 Table~\ref{table: real metrics} shows the RMSE, SAM, MSSIM, and CC results in experiments with the real data.
-Compared to the results for the simulated data in Table~\ref{table: simulated metrics}, the performance of ROSTF-1 and ROSTF-2 degrades because of radiometric and geometric inconsistencies between the Landsat and MODIS sensors.
-Despite such the performance degradation, ROSTF-1 and ROSTF-2 perform as well as STARFM and VIPSTF in the noiseless case, i.e., Case1, and outperform the existing methods in the noisy cases, i.e., Case2, Case3, and Case4, as in the experiments with the real data.
+Compared to the results for the simulated data in Table~\ref{table: simulated metrics}, the performance of ROSTF-1 and ROSTF-2 degrades due to radiometric and geometric inconsistencies between the Landsat and MODIS sensors.
+Despite such the performance degradation, ROSTF-1 and ROSTF-2 perform as well as the existing methods in the noiseless case, i.e., Case1, and outperform them in the noisy cases, i.e., Case2, Case3, and Case4, as in the experiments with the real data.
 Therefore, we can say that ROSTF is robust to noise even for the real data.

 Fig.~\ref{fig: Site1 Real Case1 results} and Fig.~\ref{fig: Site2 Real Case1 results} show the estimated results in Case1 for the Site1 and Site2 real data, respectively.
-Compared to the results for the simulated data in Fig.~\ref{fig: Site1 SemiSim Case1 results} and Fig.~\ref{fig: Site2 SemiSim Case1 results}, ROSTF-1 and ROSTF-2 perform worse because there are modeling errors between the real HR images (a), (d) and the real LR images (b), (c) due to radiometric and geometric inconsistencies.
+Compared to the results for the simulated data in Fig.~\ref{fig: Site1 SemiSim Case1 results} and Fig.~\ref{fig: Site2 SemiSim Case1 results}, ROSTF-1 and ROSTF-2 perform worse because there are modeling errors between the real HR images $\Hr, \Ht$ and the real LR images $\Lr, \Lt$ due to radiometric and geometric inconsistencies.

 Fig.~\ref{fig: Site1 Real Case234 results} shows the estimated results for the Site2 data in the noisy cases, i.e., Case2, Case3, and Case4.
-The results of STARFM~(b), VIPSTF~(c), and RSFN~(d) are not good, especially STARFM~(b) and VIPSTF~(c) produce noisy outputs.
-On the other hand, ROSTF-1(e) and ROSTF-2(f) do not perform significantly worse even in the noisy cases than in the noiseless case, thanks again to the framework that performs noise removal and ST fusion simultaneously.
+The results of the existing methods are not good, especially STARFM, VIPSTF, and RobOt generate noisy outputs.
+The estimated images of ROSTF seem to be blurred in the zoomed area in Fig.~\ref{fig: Site1 Real Case234 results}.
+This is due to oversmoothing by the HTV regularization terms in \eqref{eq: our ST fusion}, which might have undesirable effects on some applications.
+However, according to the difference map in Fig.~\ref{fig: difference map}, the results of ROSTF have the least error, and the accuracy evaluation in Table~\ref{table: real metrics} also shows that ROSTF achieves the best performance in all metrics.